JasonThon/lightflus-doc/docs/index.md

 ## What is Lightflus?

 - Lightflus is a *Cloud-Native Dataflow* framework designed for a common purpose;
-- You can be free to maintain a complicated dataflow system with Lightflus.
+- You can be free to maintain a complicated dataflow system with the help of Lightflus.
 Empower your business with a faster and resilient data infra;
-- Lightflus can be integrated with mainstream cloud vendor (AWS, GCP, Azure) very easy;
+- Lightflus can be integrated with mainstream cloud providers (AWS, GCP, Azure) very easy;

 ## Features of Lightflus